jeosqueri/Global-YouTube-Analysis/README.md

 # Global-YouTube-Analysis
-An analysis of trending YouTube data in 10 countries
+An analysis of trending YouTube data from 2017-2018 in 10 countries

 **Note:** This repository is a copy of the original repository used for this project.
 I have copied this so I can deploy my own version and have the repository on my account.
 The link to the original repository for this group project can be found below.
 The project description below is copied over from the original repository.